Kvnbbg/kvnbbg/README.md

 💻 **First Steps:** Started programming with "Add go to add" in Visual Basic, born from the island camaraderie.
 🔌 **Tech Origins:** Explored computing on ancient machines tangled in cables.
 📚 **Education:** Focused on Cybersecurity studies in France, nestled in the Rhône-Alpes basin.
-🚀 **Dream:** To channel Iron Man's spirit by serving through impactful applications.
+🚀 **Dream:** To channel Iron Man's spirit by serving through impactful applications for everyone in need.
+💡 **Passions:** Chess ♟️, card games 🎴, tech 💻, math ➕, and anything that fuels my curiosity!

 ---